Telehealth occupational therapy continues to change the way we practice, and it will impact our profession in ways we have yet to imagine.

 If you review patients’ records in a shared health system portal, you’re using telehealth.

-And, if you securely message your patients by using something like WebPT’s HEP platform, yep, that’s also telehealth.
+And, if you securely message your patients with sometime like secure texting—yep, that’s also telehealth.

 Technically, telehealth can be broken into four categories: